-Berries and other fruits
+Berries and berry-like fruits

 European raspberry (Rubus idaeus) has a very wide distribution, found in all countries of Europe, Turkey, and eastwards across Siberia to Kamchatka, Korea, and Japan.
 The closely related American red raspberry, variously treated as a separate species, named Rubus strigosus, or as a variety of European raspberry, called R. idaeus var. strigosus, is widespread in North America.